Audenshaw: Transport

 Audenshaw railway station used to serve the town.
 It opened on 1 November 1887, shortly after the London & North Western Railway opened the Denton and Dukinfield branch from Denton Junction to Dukinfield station on the Great Central Railway.
 It was closed in 1950.

 The area is now served by Audenshaw tram stop on the East Manchester line of the Manchester Metrolink; it provides services westbound to Eccles and MediaCityUK and eastbound to Ashton-under-Lyne.

-Bus services are operated by Stagecoach Manchester; key routes that serve the area include:
+Bus services are operated by Bee Network; key routes that serve the area include: